Biden to Pick Top North Carolina Environmental Regulator Michael Regan to Head EPA

 “With his understanding of government environmental agencies and the role of enforcement, he is well placed to understand the importance of the boots on the ground — the civil servants, from inspectors to enforcement personnel — to ensuring that the EPA can achieve its mission of protecting human health and the environment," said Gary Morton, President of AFGE Council 238, in a statement.

-The Biden Transition team did not respond to a request for comment.
+The Biden transition team did not respond to a request for comment.